Table of Contents

 The next step is to set the thresholds for the chart.
 Go to the Visualization tab and configure:

-You can set thresholds, where the colour on the gauge will change if the value goes over a certain limit.
+You can set thresholds, where the color on the gauge will change if the value goes over a certain limit.
 It’s also great to have configured alert rules to react as fast as possible.

 We can use the following query to detect if the instance is healthy: